byuflowlab/FLOWUnsteady/docs/src/how-to-guide/define-complex-wings.md

 Now let's define the parameters of each chord.
 Note that position is normalized by the span, and length is normalized by the tip chord.
 It is generally easiest to define things absolutely and then normalize.

-Also Since we are creating a symmetric wing, we only need information from the center to the tip of the wing, postive indicating along the positive axis for the wing system.
+Also, since we are creating a symmetric wing, we only need information from the center to the tip of the wing, postive indicating along the positive axis for the wing system.

 ```julia
 poschord = [0.0; 0.5; 1.0]./span                    #postion of chord stations